Brookside, Colorado

-The Town of Brookside is a Statutory Town located in Fremont County, Colorado, United States.
-The town population was 236 at the 2020 United States Census.
-Brookside is a part of the Cañon City, CO Micropolitan Statistical Area.
+Brookside is a statutory town located in Fremont County, Colorado, United States.
+The town population was 236 at the 2020 United States census.

+History

+The Brookside, Colorado, post office operated from May 21, 1888, until March 15, 1909.
+The Town of Brookside was incorporated in 1913.
+Brookside postal addresses are now served by the Cañon City, Colorado post office (ZIP code 81212).